danielreuter/autofunction/README.md

 # autofunction

 Autofunction is an experimental framework for metaprogramming with language models.
-It provides a high-level API for defining functions that in some sense write themselves—autofunctions.
+It provides a high-level API for defining functions that write themselves—autofunctions.

-The library emphasizes the use of *code* to prompt programming agents, allowing you to write precise, reusable commands whose implementations can be validated by the application at runtime.
+The library emphasizes the use of *types* to prompt programming agents, allowing you to create precise, reusable requests for functions whose behavior your application can validate at runtime.

 Agents are run on the main thread, which means they can use live data to autonomously test and debug the code they write.
 This pattern, while presenting serious security challenges, makes effective use of a language model's iteration speed to quickly converge to functions that work.